google/googletest/googletest/docs/Primer.md

   1. Restores the state of all Google Test flags.
   1. Repeats the above steps for the next test, until all tests have run.

-In addition, if the text fixture's constructor generates a fatal failure in step 2, there is no point for step 3 - 5 and they are thus skipped.
+In addition, if the test fixture's constructor generates a fatal failure in step 2, there is no point for step 3 - 5 and they are thus skipped.
 Similarly, if step 3 generates a fatal failure, step 4 will be skipped.